tghays/Data-Science/Social-Media-Analytics/Twitter/README.md

 # Twitter Analytics

-These scripts retrieve tweets for different applications and conduct a sentiment analysis
+These include scripts that:
+* Retrieve tweets from single users
+* Retrieve tweets from multiple users
+* Create a network of Twitter users around a central user